sathvikbhagavan/CS202A/README.md

 ### Example run will be:

-python3 sudoku_pair.py -k 3 -f test/test_1.csv
+python3 sudoku_pair.py -k 3 -f tests/test_1.csv

+## Q2 Sudoku Generation

-## Q2.
-For running the script, there are two command line arguments required:
+### For running the script, there are two command line arguments required:

 -k or --kdim: The value of k